-A clinical laboratory science student having a complaint or grievance should endeavor to resolve the problem using the following sequence of administrative levels:
+A medical laboratory science student having a complaint or grievance should endeavor to resolve the problem using the following sequence of administrative levels:

 - 1. Person involved in problem or situation

 - 2. Person with major educational responsibilities in that area or department

 - 3. Program Director

-- 4. Medical Director of program
+- 4. Program Medical Director

-- 5. Combined Program Committee

-- 6. Associate Dean of the School of Allied Health Professions (SAHP)
+- 5. Executive Associate Dean of the College of Allied Health Professions (CAHP)